norvig/paip-lisp/docs/chapter3.md

 Instead, they are implemented with a general loop construct, and it is up to the reader of the program to recognize what the programmer is doing.

 Lisp is unusual in that it provides ways to explicitly encapsulate such idioms, and refer to them with explicit syntactic and functional forms.
-`dolist` and `dotimes` are two examples of this—they both follow the “be specific” principle.
+`dolist` and `dotimes` are two examples of this - they both follow the "be specific" principle.
-Most programmers prefer to use a `dolist` rather than an equivalent `do,` because it cries out “this loop iterates over the elements of a list.”
-Of course, the corresponding `do` form also says the same thing—but it takes more work for the reader to discover this.
+Most programmers prefer to use a `dolist` rather than an equivalent `do,` because it cries out "this loop iterates over the elements of a list."
+Of course, the corresponding `do` form also says the same thing - but it takes more work for the reader to discover this.

 In addition to special forms like `dolist` and `dotimes,` there are quite a few functions that are designed to handle common idioms.
 Two examples are `count-if,` which counts the number of elements of a sequence that satisfy a predicate, and `position-if,` which returns the index of an element satisfying a predicate.